-The Institutional Sources of Compensation
+3.2 The Institutional Sources of Compensation

 We turn next to institutions that facilitate the compensation of consumers and producers.
 On the demand-side, adjustment costs are diffuse, and compensatory mechanisms must be equally broad based.
-Social welfare state institutions can compensate individuals directly for higher costs incurred through adjustment measures and cushion associated economic dislocations.
+Social welfare state institutions can compensate individuals directly for the costs incurred from adjustment measures and cushion associated economic dislocations.
 By easing the costs of adjustment to the new status quo, a robust welfare state should reduce political resistance to reform amongst diffuse consumers.

-The case of trade is illuminating.
-There is strong evidence that countries with high social spending are also more open to international trade (which, while often net beneficial for an economy, harms some people) (Katzenstein 1985; Rodrik 1998).
+The case of trade is illuminating: compensatory policies can cushion the adjustment costs associated with liberalization.
+There is evidence that countries with high social spending are also more open to international trade (Katzenstein 1985; Rodrik 1998).
 Moreover, individuals are more likely to support trade liberalization when social spending is high (Hays, Ehrlich, and Peinhardt 2005).
 Similarly, pro-trade politicians representing exporters are more likely to vote for trade adjustment assistance (Rickard 2015), while politicians from districts with generous unemployment benefits are more likely to vote for free trade (Kono 2011).
 Notably, the latter relationship also holds for climate change mitigation policy (Kono 2019).

-Countries with well-developed welfare state institutions should be better able to compensate for the economic burden of adjustment measures that impose costs on households through, for example, direct financial transfers, unemployment insurance, vocational training, and pensions.
+Countries with well-developed welfare state institutions should be better able to implement broad-based compensation for the economic burden of adjustment through, for example, direct financial transfers, unemployment insurance, vocational training, and pensions.
 What is more, in countries with a long history of welfare state institutions and a 'habit' of compensation, compensatory commitments are more likely to be seen as credible by voters, and therefore more likely to be trusted (Campbell 2012).
 The result is that politicians in these countries should have greater capacity to overcome opposition from policy losers on the demand side.